 Other Professional Experience

 Languages: Advanced Latin and Italian.
 Functional German and French.
 Basic Spanish.

-Academic Service: Committee Co-Chair and Webmaster for the Biennial New College Conference on Medieval and Renaissance Studies, 2005–present (next conference to be held in March 2012).
+Service to the Profession: Committee Co-Chair and Webmaster for the Biennial New College Conference on Medieval and Renaissance Studies, 2005–present (next conference to be held in March 2018).

 Editor, The Medieval Review (2011–present).

 Series Editor, Artes liberales: Interdisciplinary Studies of the Middle Ages, Manchester University Press, 2013–present.